24 Sales Email Templates to Boost Responses Instantly

 9. Craft Compelling Stories

 Storytelling is one of the most powerful tools in sales marketing.
-It's a known fact that humans like stories.
-When we read, we pay more attention and memorize the words.
-Hence, creating an engaging and emotional narrative in your emails is a sure path to drive customers to take action and improve your sales.
+Writing copy using storytelling formats enhances engagement, with readers wanting to get to the end.
+Hence, creating a narrative in your emails is a sure path to drive customers to take action and improve your sales.

 10. Ask for Referrals

-Similar to a situation where you make a clear and concise point, asking for referrals is the same.
-If you are doing it, approach it differently in a more humble manner.
-Ask your clients about the specific segment of people.
-For example, asking a client for someone who needs them is a great starting point if you are an email list provider.
+Referrals are a great way to expand your mailing list and reach more potential customers.
+However, if you ask clients for referrals, do it in a humble, natural way where they don’t feel pressured to act.
+For example, asking a client for someone who could also use your product is a great starting point.
 Each time you write an email and mention referrals who gave you the contact in the first place, your chances of making meaningful connections increase.

 11. Share the Same Sentiment

 Emotions are one of the driving factors in sales psychology.
-However, sentiment is the belief that a customer develops from a feeling.
 Whether it's toward the product or salesperson, tapping into the same emotions as your clients is essential.
-That means that you value them, their opinion, and their experience.
+It shows that you value them, their opinion, and their experience.

 12. Write a Proposal